BMW M3 Touring Review & Prices

 On the motorway

 Both the Audi RS4 and RS6 are a much better option for those who will do a lot of long distance driving as they’re a bit more comfort-focused.
-If you’re committed to a fast BMW estate, the aforementioned 340i Touring will also appeal thanks to its increased refinement.
+If you’re committed to a fast BMW estate, the aforementioned M5 Touring will also appeal thanks to its increased refinement.

 On a twisty road

-Don’t be tempted to switch to the sport/sport+ suspension settings here, though.
+Don’t be tempted to switch to the Sport/Sport+ suspension settings here, though.
 Comfort mode is firm enough to offer that sports car feel on UK roads while also having enough slack to deal with bumps in the road.
 The Tarmac needs to be race track smooth to take advantage of the stiffer settings.

 Space and practicality

-The rear seats are more spacious than those in the saloon, but the boot doesn’t have the jump in capacity you might hope for over the saloon
+The rear seats are more spacious than those in the saloon, but the boot doesn’t have the jump in capacity you might hope for

 There’s plenty of adjustability for the driver, with the seats and steering wheel offering lots of movement so you can find a great driving position.
 The steering wheel gets two M mode switches that allow you to load two different setups, for example one for fast road driving and another for the track.